 The Peak Area Newsletter is produced by John Coefield and Dave Parry.
 If you’d like to contribute an article to a future newsletter, contact the editors

-The next Peak Area Meeting will be on Wednesday 21 November 2018, starting at 7.30pm, at The Maynard, Main Road, Grindleford, S32 2HE
+The next Peak Area Meeting will be on Wednesday 27 November 2019, starting at 7.30pm, at The Norfolk Arms, Ringinglow, S11 7TS.

-Area meetings are run by volunteers and provide an opportunity for you to discuss issues and influence decisions affecting climbers and walkers locally and nationally.
+Area meetings are run by volunteers and provide an opportunity for you to discuss issues and influence decisions affecting climbers and walkers locally and nationally, and to meet like-minded people and enjoy a sociable night out.

-The November meeting is also the area AGM and will include elections for various volunteer roles; and it just wouldn’t be the end of year meeting without the annual quiz.
-Rumour has it that this year’s quiz will include a general knowledge round, so brush up on your soap operas!
+The November meeting is also the Area AGM and will include elections for various volunteer roles; and it just wouldn’t be the end of year meeting without the legendary Annual Quiz.

 See the BMC Local Areas site for more details about the meeting